systek/dataflow/README.md

 finished.executeTasksAndAwaitDone(order);
 ```

-In this example, the step orderLineProcessor is permitted to execute in parallel.
-The orderLineSplitter takes the
+In this example, the step parallelOrderLineProcessor is permitted to execute in parallel.
+The orderLineSplitter
-entire order as input and procudes outputs for each order line.
-As soon as a new order line is sendt to orderLineProcessor, processing starts in parallel.
-After order line processing, the results are collected depending on whether shipping is needed or not.
+takes the entire order as input and procudes outputs for each order line.
+As soon as a new order line is
+sendt to parallelOrderLineProcessor, processing starts in parallel.
+After order line processing, the results are
+collected depending on whether shipping is needed or not.

+### Finish collecting?
 But how does a collector step know when to proceed, e.g. that there will be no more inputs arriving?
 This information is derived from the fact that there are no more steps executing and thus all
 are awaiting more input.
 A collector step schedules a cleanup task in the taskScheduler with a lower pririty,